Cuba taps into high-end luxury tourist market

 'FEELS LIKE MIAMI'

-The hotel terrace offers stunning views over Havana's colorful historic neighborhood, where many Cubans live in dilapidated buildings that have fallen into disrepair or have vegetation sprouting from them.
+The hotel terrace offers stunning views over Havana's colourful historic neighborhood, where many Cubans live in dilapidated buildings that have fallen into disrepair or have vegetation sprouting from them.

 "It really doesn't feel like Cuba, clearly not – it feels like being in the United States, Miami or Puerto Rico," said Celia Liegeois, a 26-year-old tourist from Paris.